 Lead is often found in old paint, varnish, and household dust and dirt, in homes or apartments built before 1978.
-Lead poisoning is a concern for children between 6 months and 6 years of age as they can be poisoned by lead when they eat or inhale dust, paint chips, or other materials containing lead.
+Lead poisoning is a concern for children between 6 months and 6 years of age.
+They can be poisoned by lead when they eat or inhale dust, paint chips, or other materials containing lead.

-If your home or apartment was built before 1978, you should test for lead if you have paint that is peeling or chipping or impact areas like windows, floors and doors that may have paint dust.
-You should also test for lead on surfaces containing old paint or varnish before painting or remodeling.
+If your home or apartment was built before 1978, you should test for lead if you have paint that is peeling or chipping, or have windows, floors and doors that may have paint dust.
+You should also test for lead on surfaces with old paint or varnish before painting or remodeling.

 You can collect a sample from any surface, including furniture.

 Collect one or more paint or varnish chips so the total is equal to the size of a quarter.
 Include all layers of paint or varnish without any of the wood, plaster etc.